Senior Curator, Aboriginal and Torres Strait Islander Art, National Gallery of Australia

 She has worked with many Aboriginal communities in the Northern Territory as well as in communities in the western and eastern Kimberley region, the lower Murray River region of South Australia and parts of north Queensland.
-Franchesca has presented many lectures and represented Indigenous culture at national and international forums, particularly in United States of America, Canada, the United Kingdom, New Zealand and Japan.
+Franchesca has presented lectures and represented Australian Indigenous culture at national and international forums, particularly in the United States of America, Canada, the United Kingdom, New Zealand and Japan.

 Larrakia Nation Representative

 Born in Darwin, Dorrie-Anne is a descendant of the Dangalaba Gullumbirrigin Saltwater Clan.
 She is from the Batcho family, which is one the three major Dangalaba Clan groups.
 Dorrie-Anne’s generally refers to her People as Larrakia.